Hedley Hall: thank you for helping us save this angel in the north

 At the foot of the valley, called Ridley Gill, is a fast-flowing stream, surrounded by banks of wild garlic, wood sorrel and bluebells.
 Woodpeckers hammer on trunks, tawny owls take cover in the trees and kestrels can be spied overhead.
 This spectacular Site of Special Scientific Interest (SSSI) in Tyne and Wear is also known for its rare greater tussock-sedge and unusual wet flushes.
 It’s a little piece of paradise, just fifteen minutes’ drive from Newcastle.

-We already own a large part of the site, having acquired Hedley Hall in 1991.
-Now Ridley Gill’s remaining 12 acres of precious ancient woodland, along with 47 acres of neighbouring farmland, has come up for sale and we urgently need to raise £620,000 to buy and protect it.
+We already owned a large part of the site, having acquired a large area of land at Hedley Hall in 1991.
+And now, thanks to your help and that of other generous funders, Ridley Gill’s remaining 12 acres of precious ancient woodland, along with 47 acres of neighbouring farmland, is now in Woodland Trust care.

-With your support, we can take the whole of Ridley Gill into our care.
-We can buffer and protect this pocket of fragile, beautiful ancient woodland and plant thousands of trees to transform bare fields into vibrant woodland for wildlife and people.
-To see the current site and our vision for the future, view our illustrated map.
+With your support, we can now begin to buffer and protect this pocket of fragile, beautiful ancient woodland.
+And we can plant thousands of trees to transform bare fields into vibrant woodland for wildlife and people.
+To see the current site, the land we’ve now secured and our vision for the future, view our illustrated map.

-- Own the whole of Ridley Gill – a wildlife haven and SSSI - and save it for future generations
+- Plant more trees to buffer and protect Ridley Gill – a wildlife haven and SSSI

 - Clear the site of debris – including used shotgun pellets and grain tubs from shooting activities - and begin removing invasive rhododendron and Himalayan balsam so that woodland flora can thrive